What To Eat During Your Period: Foods That Help Reduce Cramps and Foods To Avoid

 Ways to Reduce Inflammation

-Heat: A warm compress, placed on the lower abdomen or back can relax the uterine muscles and increase blood flow.
+Heat: A warm bath or a warm compress placed on the lower abdomen or back can relax the uterine muscles and increase blood flow.

-Exercise: Movement improves blood flow and brings more oxygen to the muscles, which can reduce inflammation.
+Exercise: Even though you may not feel up to exercise during your period, regular movement improves blood flow and brings more oxygen to the muscles, which can reduce inflammation.

 Medication: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, or hormonal medication, such as contraceptive pills or IUDs, can effectively block pathways that produce large amounts of prostaglandins.